Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Safety Filter Implementation

 we automatically satisfy the LICQ property, as demonstrated in \cite{ames2016control}.
 However, the introduction of these slack variables pose the potential risk of compromising safety and finite-time convergence guarantees.
 That being said, the LICQ assumption can easily be checked, and it generically holds true, i.e., for almost all polynomial coefficients, the Jacobian of a set of polynomials has full rank. } \end{remark}

 The local Lipschitz-continuity not only preserves existence and uniqueness of solutions (cf. \cite{Khalil:02}[Theorem 3.1]), but can also avoid the resulting feedback controller from chattering, as explained in \cite{morris2013sufficient}.
-The following theorem establishes local Lipschitz-continuity of the developed QCQP controller.
-Its proof can be found in the appendix. \begin{theorem} Under \cref{ass:licq}, given a smooth $B(x)$ and $V(x)$ as specified in \cref{prob:finding_cbfs_and_clf}, a smooth legacy controller $u_n(x)$, and twice differentiable $r_i(x)$, $i \in \{0\} \cup \mathcal I_t$, lower bounded by \cref{eq:r_lower_bound_feasibility}, then $u_s(x)$ as defined in \cref{eq:qcqp_based_controller_constraints} is locally Lipschitz-continuous on the safe set $\mathcal X_s$. \end{theorem}
+The following theorem establishes local Lipschitz-continuity of the developed QP controller. \ifthenelse{\boolean{shortversion}} { Its proof can be found in the appendix of \cite{schneeberger2024advanced}. } { Its proof is given in \cref{sec:proof_lipschitz}. } \begin{theorem} Under \cref{ass:licq}, given a smooth $B(x)$ and $V(x)$ as specified in \cref{prob:finding_cbfs_and_clf}, a smooth legacy controller $u_n(x)$, and twice differentiable $r_i(x)$, $i \in \{0\} \cup \mathcal I_{n_{\!B}}$, lower bounded by \cref{eq:r_lower_bound_feasibility}, then $u_s(x)$ as defined in \cref{eq:qcqp_based_controller_constraints} is locally Lipschitz-continuous on the safe set $\mathcal X_s$. \end{theorem}